Blair-insitu/Blair-insitu.github.io/content/technicalprogramme/index.md

         There will be keynotes, a panel session, facility tours and a gala dinner.

-        Details of the programme will be posted here.
+        Details of the programme can be found below, and will be updated in the build up to the event.

         - **Posters:** Posters must be prepared in A0 (841 mm × 1189 mm) or A1 (594 mm × 841 mm) format and displayed in portrait orientation.
 The poster boards measure 1000 mm wide × 1800 mm tall, anything exceeding these dimensions cannot be accommodated. **All authors are required to bring their posters already printed**.
 There are no printing facilities available onsite during the conference.
 All necessary fixtures for mounting posters will be provided.
         - **Presentations:** 12 minutes + 3minutes for questions.
 There will be a windows PC with the latest version of microsoft powerpoint and adobe PDF installed.
 Upload presentation before the start of your session.
 There will also be an HDMI input if you prefer to use your own laptop.
 Please coordinate with your session chair.